Drunk Elephant Tone of Voice — Clean & Effective

 What is Drunk Elephant's brand message?

-Drunk Elephant's core message is about Skincare without the ingredients that don't belong.
-Their concept "Suspicious 6" drives their mission: To deliver clinical results with biocompatible ingredients.
+Drunk Elephant's core message: Skincare without the ingredients that don't belong Their mission: To deliver clinical results with biocompatible ingredients

 What makes Drunk Elephant's brand voice unique?

 Drunk Elephant stands out through their clean, effective, playful communication style.
-Their central brand tension — "Natural vs. Effective" — shapes every message they craft in the Beauty sector.
+Their central brand tension, "Natural vs. Effective", shapes how they communicate across the Beauty sector.

 What language style does Drunk Elephant use?

-Drunk Elephant uses educational language with literal messaging.
-Their sentences are typically statement in structure, using the present tense.
+Drunk Elephant uses educational language, with literal messaging, in statement-style sentences, using the present tense.